MicrosoftDocs/microsoft-365-docs/microsoft-365/campaigns/m365-campaigns-protect-pcs-macs.md

 # Protect unmanaged Windows 10 PCs and Macs

-You can manage Windows 10 PCs and Macs by enrolling these into Microsoft Intune, which allows you to ensure these are healthy and secure before accessing data in your environment.
-However, many campaigns and small businesses include staff that bring their own devices (byod) which will not be managed by the organization.
-For these unmanaged PCs and Macs, use this article to ensure minimum security capabilities are configured.
+You can manage Windows 10 PCs and Macs by enrolling them into Microsoft Intune, which allows you to ensure tht they are healthy and secure before accessing data in your environment.
+However, many campaigns and small businesses include staff that bring their own devices (byod), which will not be managed by the organization.
+For these unmanaged PCs and Macs, use this article to ensure that minimum security capabilities are configured.

 <!--A Windows 10 PC is considered managed after you have completed the following two steps: